shiv96055/FlightAndSearchService/README.md

 # Project Setup
 - clone the project on your local
 - Execute `npm install` on the same path as your root directory of tech downloaded project
-- Create a `.env` file in root dirctory and add the following enviroment variable
+- Create a `.env` file in root directory and add the following environment variable
 - `PORT = 3000`
 - Inside the `src/config` folder create new file `config.json` and add the following piece of json